MAPC

 Get it Rolling provides an overview of how to improve bus transit, implement pilot programs, and communicate with community members.
 It identifies crucial stakeholders and project milestones, offers examples of successful strategies, and distills lessons learned.

 Correcting transportation inequities and injustices of the past can start with better buses.
 Simple, low-cost, and quick bus improvements create better service for communities, neighborhoods, and riders who have been disproportionately impacted by inadequate transit service in the past.
-These projects can ease delays during peak commute hours, facilitate mobility throughout the region, contribute to local and regional climate goals, and increase safety on our streets.
+These projects can ease delays during peak commute hours, facilitate mobility throughout the region, contribute to local and regional climate goals, and increase safety on our street.

 Technical Assistance